 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Imaging tests produce detailed pictures of soft tissues, organs, and bones inside the body.
+Imaging tests show detailed pictures of soft tissues, organs, and bones inside the body.

 These images show a tumor’s location.
-Doctors called radiologists analyze the images and provide detailed descriptions.
+Doctors called radiologists look at the images and make detailed reports about what they see.

-Their reports help doctors diagnose and treat childhood cancer.
-During treatment, imaging shows the medical team how cancer responds to therapy.
-After treatment, patients have imaging tests as part of follow-up visits to check for any changes.
+Radiology reports help your health care team diagnose and treat some childhood diseases.
+Imaging tests done throughout treatment show the medical team how the disease responds to treatment.
+After treatment, your child has imaging tests as part of follow-up visits to check for any changes.

 How you help your child prepare for an imaging test depends on the type of test that is done.
 Follow all the instructions your health care team gives you for the test.
 This will help your provider get the best possible image of your child’s body.